AICAN-Research/breast-cancer-stats/README.md

 ## [Dependencies](https://github.com/andreped/breast-cancer-stats/edit/main/README.md#dependencies)

 The Notebooks were tested against Python 3.8 on macOS operating system.
+Continuous integration tests are also performed for all notebooks on Ubuntu 20.04 operating system (see [here](https://github.com/andreped/breast-cancer-stats/actions)).
+They are also compatible with
-However, they should be quite robust against different setups.
+Google CoLab and should be quite robust against other setups.

 The following dependencies were used, and are installed directly through the notebooks:

 * [pandas](https://pypi.org/project/pandas/)
 * [plotly](https://pypi.org/project/plotly/)